Travis Scott Steps in After His Security Guards Get Violent with Fan He Invited Onstage

 The father of one, 26, helped out a fan during a set at the Rolling Loud Festival in Miami, Florida, on Saturday.
 Scott was in the middle of a performance when a fan climbed onto the stage after the rapper invited the fan to join him.

-In a video of the performance, Scott can be seen helping the man onto the stage around the 18-minute mark but security guards quickly close in on the fan, with one shoving him to the floor before landing a kick in.
+In a video of the performance, Scott can be seen helping the man onto the stage around the 18-minute mark but security guards quickly close in on the fan, with one shoving him to the floor before landing a kick.

-The rapper wasn’t having it and shoved the guards away from the fan and helping him to his feet while the audience cheered.
+The rapper wasn’t having it and shoved the guards away from the fan and helped him to his feet while the audience cheered.

 A rep for Scott did not immediately respond to PEOPLE’s request for comment.